Alfalfa: Varieties

 Most of the improvements in alfalfa over the last decades have consisted of better disease resistance on poorly drained soils in wet years, better ability to overwinter in cold climates, and the production of more leaves.
-Multileaf alfalfa varieties have more than three leaflets per leaf.
+The plant has a number of genotypes with regard to its foliage, including trifoliate, and multifoliate (the latter with five, seven, or nine leaflets).

-Alfalfa growers or lucerne growers have a suite of varieties or cultivars to choose from in the seed marketplace and base their selection on a number of factors including the dormancy or activity rating, crown height, fit for purpose (i.e., hay production or grazing), disease resistance, insect pest resistance, forage yield, fine leafed varieties and a combination of many favourable attributes.
+Alfalfa growers have a suite of varieties or cultivars to choose from in the seed marketplace, and base their selection on a number of factors including the dormancy or activity rating, crown height, fitness for purpose (i.e., hay production or grazing), disease resistance, insect pest resistance, and forage yield.
 Plant breeding efforts use scientific methodology and technology to strive for new improved varieties.

-The L. Teweles Seed Company claimed it created the world's first hybrid alfalfa.
+In 2013, a regional newspaper reported that the L. Teweles Seed Company claimed it had created the world's first hybrid alfalfa.

-Wisconsin and California and many other states publish alfalfa variety trial data.
-A complete listing of state variety testing data is provided by the North American Alfalfa Improvement Conference (NAAIC) State Listing, as well as additional detailed alfalfa genetic and variety data published by NAAIC.
+Wisconsin, California, and many other states publish alfalfa variety trial data.
+A complete listing of state variety testing data is provided by the North American Alfalfa Improvement Conference (NAAIC) State Listing, and additional detailed alfalfa genetic and variety data are published by the NAAIC.